 When the vegetables are beginning to look soft and slightly brown, add the meat if using.
 Stir the meat around for a minute or so then add the stock, pasta, and beans including any liquid from the can.

 Bring the stock to the boil then turn down to a simmer, cover, and cook for 20-25 minutes until the pasta is soft (it takes longer in stock than it says on the packet).
 Whilst waiting, finely chop the tomato and mix in the grated cheese.
-I blitzed mine in a mini food processor as I have a child who does not like discernible bits of tomato.
+I blitzed the tomato in a mini food processor as I have a child who does not like discernible bits of tomato.

 When the pasta is soft, turn off the heat, stir though the tomato and cheese mixture, cover and leave standing for 5 minutes for the pasta to absorb a little more of the stock and cool a little.